Ground state magnetic structure of Mn3Sn: Results

 Our DFT calculations are in agreement with this result, as shown in the final row of Tab.~\ref{tab:Tab1}.
 The calculated energy of models I and II is significantly higher than that of models III and IV.
 Interestingly, the energy difference between type III and IV are below one $\mu$eV and the two structures can be regarded as degenerate within DFT.
 This is expected since sixth order magnetic anisotropy terms are required to distinguish the two states, and such higher order effects typically yield very small energy differences.

 To further confirm this, we also calculated the energy of the four models for \Ge{}, see Tab.~\ref{tab:Tab2}.
 We again find that type III and IV have the same energy.

 For the best fit of type III, we find that three domains are approximately equally populated, while three have a negligible population.
-The domains and their distribution are illustrated in Fig.~\ref{Fig:D3DataAndFit}(c).
+The domains and their distribution are illustrated in Fig.~\ref{Fig:D3DataAndFit}(c). red The exact values with uncertainties are given in Tab.~\ref{Table:Fitvalues} in the appendix.

-We attempted to solve the structure of the incommensurate phase by measuring selected peaks at 160 K. Unfortunately, we could not find a model that gave an unambiguous fit of that data.
+We also measured selected peaks in the incommensurate phase at 160 K. Unfortunately, as discussed below, the data was not of sufficient quality to find a model that gave an unambiguous fit of that data.

 Our experiment at D23, discussed below, confirms that the magnetic domains cannot be controlled by a magnetic field in the incommensurate phase.
 Therefore, all possible domains were equally populated, and most of the SNP terms canceled out.